nogibjj/IDS706-python-Individual-Project-3-XS110/README.md

     f.write(top_DJ_md)
 print(f"Summary report saved to result.md")
 ```
-These 3 python scripts are stored in `mylib`
+These 3 python scripts are stored in `notebook`

 ## Step 3: Build a Databricks job to run the pipeline